ANZAzureDevs/New-Breakpoint/series-03.md

 ***
 ![RACWA Episode](media/RACWA.jpg)

-## 2024-05-09: New Breakpoint S3 Ep 20: Unlocking Innovation - Enhancing Developer Efficiency with RACWA
+## 2024-05-09: Unlocking Innovation - Enhancing Developer Efficiency with RACWA

 Join us for an innovative episode of our New Breakpoint Series, led by Microsoft Developer Engagement Lead, Michelle Sandford.
 She'll be joined by Martin Taylor, Software Engineering Lead at RAC WA, who will demonstrate how to streamline the development lifecycle and improve collaboration among teams.